Same-sex couples poised to marry in Alabama after stay denied

 Attorneys for one of the couples challenging Alabama's ban filed a motion on Tuesday asking Granade to go ahead and lift her stay in light of the appellate court ruling.

+Granade denied that request.
+She said her stay would remain in place until Monday to give probate courts time to prepare rather than require them to begin recognizing same-sex marriages immediately.

-(Reporting by Colleen Jenkins in Winston-Salem, North Carolina; Editing by Eric Beech)
+(Reporting by Colleen Jenkins in Winston-Salem, North Carolina; Editing by Eric Beech and Sandra Maler)